openmobilehub/omh-storage/README.md

     cancellableCollector.addCancellable(cancellable)
    ```

+   **Note: Make sure to use the full implementation of [`createFileEvent`](https://github.com/openmobilehub/omh-storage/blob/release/1.0/storage-sample/src/main/java/com/omh/android/storage/sample/presentation/file_viewer/FileViewerViewModel.kt#L213-L227) for a fully functional sample.**

+2. Run the sample app to create files.

 ### Delete files
 For delete files, just use the instance you created of the `omhStorageClient` and call method `deleteFile` sending as parameter the id of the file you want to delete.

 If you are configuring this step by step on the `code-starter` branch:

-1. Copy this snippet
-2. Go to the file `FileViewerViewModel`
-3. Search the comment `// Add here snippet for delete files`
+1. Go to the `deleteFileEvent` function in the `FileViewerViewModel` file.
+Look for the comment `// Add here snippet for delete files`, and replace the existing code below this comment with the following snippet:
-4. Paste there the snippet

    ```kotlin
     val cancellable = omhStorageClient.deleteFile(fileId)